PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/CONSTRUCTION.md

 **Heal Self**

-> Heal 100 Hits or 20/round Bleed or 10 rounds of stun or stops auxilary critcal damage table results up to 100,
+> Heal 100 Hits or 20/round Bleed or 10 rounds of stun or stops auxiliary critical damage table (death) results up to 100,
-> but does attach but not regrow severed limbs.
+> but does attach nor regrow severed limbs.
 Cannot heal a pile of dust.

 ```
 Heal(M x 3), Body(M x 12) = (3+12) * (100/5) = 300